BDC Hamburger Icon

 Pitch

-Pitch is an excellent presentation platform that can help you secure new partners and increase capital.
+Pitch is an excellent presentation platform to help you secure new partners and increase capital.
 The software allows you to “Go live” by clicking a camera icon (top-right) to start a live video call.
 Team members can collaborate in real time, and you can assign individual slides to invited team members.

 If you work with other companies, you can invite them to collaborate.
 The paid plan also gives you access to shared private folders and version histories.